 It’s not news that the state of retail is changing.
 The constraints inhibiting some retailers from keeping up with market disruptors like Amazon and Walmart are creating a tipping point in terms of leveraging AI to automate everything from inventory to promotional marketing.
-We hear a lot about AI, but it’s not always clear what it can do for large enterprise retailers.
+We hear a lot about AI, but it’s not always clear what it can do for large enterprise grocers and retailers.

 The fact is, they need more from an AI company than just deep learning, global infrastructure and top talent; they need a specific use case, a product, ROI, and most importantly, a fast timeline to implementation and value.
 Retailers operate day to day, week to week and month to month, with targets to hit at each interval.
 Solutions must have time to value that spans months not years.